CompuCell3D/PythonScriptingManual/docs/contact_plugin.rst

 In the above formula, we need to differentiate between cell types and cell IDs.
-This formula shows that cell types and cell IDs **are not the same** and the expression in parentheses involving delta function ensures that we do not included contact surfaces of voxels that belong to the same cell.
+This formula shows that cell types and cell IDs **are not the same** and the expression in parentheses involving delta function ensures that we do not include contact surfaces of voxels that belong to the same cell.
 The ``Contact`` plugin in the ``.xml`` file, defines the energy per unit area of contact between cells of different types (:math:`J\left ( \tau_{\sigma(i)},\tau_{\sigma(j)} \right )`) and the interaction range ``NeighborOrder`` of the contact: